RobinNil/file_read_backwards/README.rst

 Features
 --------

 This package is for reading file backward line by line as unicode in a memory efficient manner.
-Think of it as a `tac` command.
+Think of it as a `tac` command for Python.

 It currently supports ascii and utf-8 encodings.
 Other encodings have not been tested.

 It supports "\\r", "\\r\\n", and "\\n" as new lines.

+Please see :doc:`usage` for examples.

 Credits
 ---------